Serving All of Georgia, Florida, & Texas

 • The individual’s pain tolerance and other personal physiological factors

 Perhaps the single most important factor to consider when talking about pain levels for motorcycle accident injuries is the type of injury sustained.
-Some common types of motorcycle injuries include:

 • Road Rash: This type of injury occurs when a rider slides across pavement or other abrasive surfaces and lacks adequate protective gear to fully shield them from injury.
 Road rash injuries are usually quite painful, but, on the bright side, most do not result in lasting impairment (although more serious cases can require surgery to repair damaged tissue).